Library

 (us)elizabeth Gilbert

 In 1940, at the beginning of World War II, 19-year-old wealthy girl Vivian dropped out of Vassar College and went to her aunt Peg, who ran the Lilly Theater in New York.
 In this gorgeous but crumbling old-fashioned theater, Vivian discovers her talent for designing costumes and meets a group of women who have influenced her life: Celia, a dancer who is indulgent and dreams of conquering the world with her beauty; Olive, who is serious and mediocre from head to toe, but is the beloved lover of her maverick aunt; Edna, a British actress who regards drama as life and the godmother of style who is not beautiful at all; Marjorie, a weird girl in a second-hand clothing store who looks ridiculous but has great ideas about life.
 Through them, Vivian experienced a liberation from body to mind, and fully experienced the charm and freedom she understood in New York.
-Until an unexpected sex scandal occurred, Vivian fled New York in a hurry and began her journey towards maturity...
-70 Years later, 89-year-old Vivian used a long letter to tell a feminist named Angela about her life experience: New York in her eyes, this "their city" flashed across Yao's intoxicated days and nights, her love for sewing and clothing, her shame and pain, the love and freedom she realized...
-Throughout her life, she never became the "lady" that the era expected her to be, but there was a real Vivian Morris in the world, and she spent her life following the fire in her heart.
+Until an unexpected sex scandal happened, Vivian fled New York in a hurry and began her journey towards maturity...
+70 Years later, 89-year-old Vivian wrote a long letter to a feminist named Angela about her life experience: New York in her eyes, the dazzling days and nights in this "their city", her love for sewing and clothing, Her shame and pain, the love and freedom she realized...
+Throughout her life, she never became the "lady" that that era expected her to be, but there was a real Vivian Morris in the world, and she spent her life following the fire in her heart.

 In 1940, at the beginning of World War II, 19-year-old wealthy girl Vivian dropped out of Vassar College and went to her aunt Peg, who ran the Lilly Theater in New York.
 In this gorgeous but crumbling old-fashioned theater, Vivian discovers her talent for designing costumes and meets a group of women who have influenced her life: Celia, a dancer who is indulgent and dreams of conquering the world with her beauty; Olive, who is serious and mediocre from head to toe, but is the beloved lover of her maverick aunt; Edna, a British actress who regards drama as life and the godmother of style who is not beautiful at all; Marjorie, a weird girl in a second-hand clothing store who looks ridiculous but has great ideas about life.
 Through them, Vivian experienced a liberation from body to mind, and fully experienced the charm and freedom she understood in New York.
-Until an unexpected sex scandal occurred, Vivian fled New York in a hurry and began her journey towards maturity...
-70 Years later, 89-year-old Vivian used a long letter to tell a feminist named Angela about her life experience: New York in her eyes, this "their city" flashed across Yao's intoxicated days and nights, her love for sewing and clothing, her shame and pain, the love and freedom she realized...
-Throughout her life, she never became the "lady" that the era expected her to be, but there was a real Vivian Morris in the world, and she spent her life following the fire in her heart.
+Until an unexpected sex scandal happened, Vivian fled New York in a hurry and began her journey towards maturity...
+70 Years later, 89-year-old Vivian wrote a long letter to a feminist named Angela about her life experience: New York in her eyes, the dazzling days and nights in this "their city", her love for sewing and clothing, Her shame and pain, the love and freedom she realized...
+Throughout her life, she never became the "lady" that that era expected her to be, but there was a real Vivian Morris in the world, and she spent her life following the fire in her heart.